0

 HOW are our suppliers chosen?

-We have established long-term, trusting relationships with our main suppliers.
-Our focus is not on finding the lowest prices, but on consistently offering a product of excellence, ideally sourced from France.
-We only select a French supplier if their quality criteria are met; the raw materials must offer genuine added value.
+We have established long-lasting relationships based on trust with our main suppliers.
+Our approach is not to seek out the best prices, but to always offer a product of excellence, sourced from France whenever possible.
+We only select French suppliers if they meet our quality criteria; the raw materials must offer real added value.

-Generally speaking, 65% of our supplies come from France, 25% from Italy, and 10% from Spain.
+Generally speaking, 65% of our supply comes from France, 25% from Italy, and 10% from Spain.
 More specifically, our leathers come from:

-• From Alsace for the soft full-grain leathers, and the oiled full-grain leathers which constitute the bulk of our production.
+• From Alsace for soft full-grain leathers and rich full-grain leathers, which make up the bulk of our production.

 • From Mazamet for our metallic leathers.

-• From Italy for our famous Camargue rump leather, for suede leathers, glitter leathers, vegetable tanned leathers, python pattern leathers, patent leathers and leathers with hair.
+• From Italy for our famous Camargue croupon, for suede leathers, glitter leathers, vegetable-tanned leathers, python-patterned leathers, patent leathers, and hair-on leathers.

-• From Spain for the waxed crust and the leather of our soles.
+• From Spain for waxed split leather and leather for our soles.

-• From France for our packaging: cardboard boxes (American-style boxes or shoe boxes), sewing thread, needles, rubber soles, tissue paper, laces.
+• From France for our packaging: cardboard (American boxes or shoe boxes), sewing thread, needles, rubber soles, tissue paper, laces.

 @labottegardiane